 '''

 SELECT a, b

 FROM (SELECT sales_person, MAX(sales)

-'''

-'''

 FROM Sales

-WHERE sales_person = 'LUCCHESSI'
+WHERE sales_person = 'LUCCHESI'

 GROUP BY sales_person)

 v1(a, b)

 '''

-In the example in the preceding section (see View flattening), Derby was able to flatten the derived table into the main SELECT, so the predicate in the outer SELECT could be evaluated at a useful point in the query.
+In the example in View flattening, Derby was able to flatten the derived table into the main SELECT, so the predicate in the outer SELECT could be evaluated at a useful point in the query.
 This is not possible in this example, because the underlying view does not satisfy all the requirements of view flattening.